ntustison/Histograms/Text/discussion2.md

 significantly, in the spirit of algorithmic parsimony, could potentially remove the dependency of N4 bias correction as an unnecessary preprocessing step.}

-\textcolor{blue}{
+\textcolor{black}{
-Finally, although ventilation defect percentage has proven to be a compelling quantity for clinical studies, the results from the diagnostic prediction evaluation and the previous discussion implies that this popular measure does not fully leverage the spatial information of the segmentation information from any of
+Finally, although VDP has proven to be a compelling quantity for clinical studies, the results from the diagnostic prediction evaluation and the previous discussion implies that this popular measure does not fully leverage the spatial information of the segmentation information from any of